ashishume/Front-end-Javascript-Interview-Topics/JsConcepts/Alternate-of-Redux/index.md

-Here are some popular alternatives:
+Here are some popular alternatives of redux:

 # React Context API: